20 Female Resistance Fighters Who Took on Nazi Germany

 Female Resistance Fighter Violette Szabo

-Szabo was subjected to brutal interrogation by the Gestapo, yet she refused to reveal any information.
-She was transferred to Ravensbrück concentration camp, a notorious site where many female resistance fighters were imprisoned and executed.
-According to survivor accounts, she remained defiant even in captivity, boosting the morale of fellow prisoners.
-The Nazis executed Szabo in early 1945, along with two other SOE agents, Denise Bloch and Lilian Rolfe.
-She was only 23 years old.
+The Gestapo brutally interrogated Szabo but gave no information.
+She was sent to Ravensbrück concentration camp, where many female resistance fighters and SOE agents were sent to be tortured and executed.
+According to a survivor, Szabo was defiant and used to boost the morale of the other prisoners.
+The Nazis killed her in early 1945, along with two other SOE agents, Denise Bloch and Lilian Rolfe.
+Szabo was only 23 years old when she died.

-After the war, Violette Szabo was posthumously awarded the George Cross, Britain’s highest civilian honor for bravery, recognizing her extraordinary sacrifice.
-Her story has been immortalized in books and films, including Carve Her Name with Pride, ensuring that her legacy as one of World War II’s most fearless resistance fighters endures.
+After the war, Violette Szabo was awarded the George Cross, Britain’s highest civilian award for bravery, for her sacrifice.
+She was the subject of books and films, such as Carve Her Name with Pride, and remains one of the most daring and fearless resistance fighters of World War II.

 Andrée de Jongh (Belgium)